Washington Wizards: Team name, logos and uniforms

 On May 10, 2011, the Wizards unveiled a new color scheme, uniforms, and logo.
 David Safren, Pat Sullivan, and Michael Glazer were the product designers for the new jerseys which include the Washington Monument as an alternate logo.
 The team of product designers was led by Jessie Caples, who made most of the design decisions.
 James Pinder was also an essential part of the team, as he helped to engineer the jerseys to meet the players' standards.
 The team reverted to its traditional red, white and blue colors, which are the colors of the U.S. flag.
-The uniforms are based very closely on those worn from 1974 to 1987, during the team's glory years.
+The uniforms are based very closely on those worn from 1973 to 1987, during the team's glory years.
 Leonsis said the throwback to the old Bullets' uniforms was intentional; the only difference between those uniforms and the current ones is the team name on the jerseys.
-The colors were also used by Leonsis' other franchises, the Capitals and the Mystics, who adopted to those colors in 2007 and 2011, respectively.
+The colors were also used by Leonsis' other franchises, the Capitals and the Mystics, who adopted those colors in 2007 and 2011, respectively.
 Another Washington-based team, baseball's Washington Nationals, also use this scheme; the Washington Commanders (burgundy and gold) and D.C.
 United (red and black) are currently the city's only professional sports teams not to adopt the red, white and blue scheme.

 On July 23, 2014, the Wizards unveiled a new alternate uniform.
-The uniform is similar to the club's road set, with the navy and red colors switched, so that navy is the predominant color instead of red.
+The uniform was similar to the club's road set, with the navy and red colors switched, so that navy was the predominant color instead of red.

 On April 15, 2015, the Wizards unveiled a new primary logo.
 The new logo features the Washington Monument ball logo set in a roundel, with the striping pattern from the team's uniforms, three stars (each representing Washington, D.C., Maryland, and Virginia, similar to that of the NHL's Capitals), and the team's wordmarks.
-The team also said it would immediately discontinue the use of the wizard/partial moon logo, which had been used since 1997.
+The team also said it would immediately discontinue the use of the wizard-partial moon logo, which had been used since 1997.

 On September 30, 2015, the Wizards unveiled a new alternate uniform.
 Called the "Baltimore Pride" uniform, the uniform was intended to be worn for six select games during the Wizards' 2015–16 season.

 On September 8, 2016, the Wizards released a second white uniform to honor the United States Armed Forces.
 The side stripes pay homage to the American flag.